learn-co-curriculum/phase-0-files-extensions-and-filetypes/README.md

-Types of _text_ files are HTML, letters to grandma, a list of student grades for a grade book program, directions to Carnegie Hall, etc. We create these _text_ files with _text editors_ like the LearnIDE editor, Atom, Sublime Text, vim, or emacs.
+Types of _text_ files are HTML, letters to grandma, a list of student grades for a grade book program, directions to Carnegie Hall, etc. We create these _text_ files with _text editors_ like Visual Studio Code, Atom, Sublime Text, vim, or emacs.

 > **ASIDE:** You might hear some developers call text files